openframeworks/ofSite/documentation/graphics/ofPath.markdown

 _description: _

-Creates a quadratic bezier line in 3D space from the current drawing point with the beginning indicated by the coordinates cx1, cy1, cz1, the control point at cx2, cy2, cz2, and that ends at the coordinates x, y, z.
+Create a quadratic bezier line in 3D space from the current drawing point with the control points indicated by ofPoint cp1 and ofPoint cp2,  and that ends at ofPoint p.
 ![polyline curves](curves.png)